Exercise Classifications

 Compound (multi-joint)

 The benefit of compound movements is that you will most often exercise a target muscle (or group) with heavier resistance.
-While resistance is not the most important factor for muscle growth, it is still a valuable piece of the puzzle.
+While resistance is not the most important factor for muscle development, it is still a valuable piece of the puzzle.
 If a muscle can be exercised using a compound movement, at least one exercise in your routine for that muscle should be a compound movement.

 Isolation (single-joint)